rigetti/pyquil/docs/source/index.rst

   with near-term quantum computers, see `Quantum Computing in the NISQ era and beyond <https://arxiv.org/abs/1801.00862>`_.

-Our flagship product `Quantum Cloud Services <http://rigetti.com/qcs>`_ offers users an on-premise, dedicated access point to our quantum computers, and to a powerful 34-qubit Quantum Virtual Machine.
-This access point is a fully-configured OS, which we call a Quantum Machine Image.
+Our flagship product `Quantum Cloud Services <http://rigetti.com/qcs>`_ offers users an on-premise, dedicated access point to our quantum computers.
+This access point is a fully-configured VM, which we call a Quantum Machine Image.
 A QMI is bundled with the same downloadable SDK mentioned above, and an admin command line interface (CLI), which is used for scheduling compute time on our quantum computers.
 To sign up for our waitlist, please click the link above.
-If need access to our quantum computers for research, please email support@rigetti.com.
+If you'd like to access to our quantum computers for research, please email support@rigetti.com.

 .. note::